virtual-labs/app-outreach-tracker-web/docs/tech-doc.md

 ## Deployment

+### Note: The environment variable for both frontend and backend are stored in AWS.

 This app is deployed on GCP (Google Cloud Platform) using App Engine for backend and bucket for frontend.

 The Outreach tool can be deployed using the following steps: